Santa Monica Self-Guided GPS Audio Tour Preview

 Off-Shore Gambling Ships - the Battle of Santa Monica Bay

-Great job—you’ve made it to the second-floor lookout!Take a moment to enjoy the view.
+Ok, walk up the wide stairs to your left to the walkway connecting the two buildings.Take a moment to enjoy the view.
 If you are interested, let me tell you the fascinating story of The Battle of Santa Monica Bay.
 Tap the Learn More button on this page.When you're ready, head into the adjacent observation building.
 Inside, you’ll find a large vintage photo of the pier taken over a hundred years ago.Then, continue through the building, walk down the stairs, and make your way to the end of the pier.Learn More - Gambling ShipsBack in the late 1920s, gambling ships began showing up just off the coast of Santa Monica, carefully positioned outside California’s three-mile jurisdictional limit.
 At the time, it was illegal to operate a gambling establishment on land in California—but out at sea, beyond that limit, state law didn’t apply.
 And since federal law didn’t explicitly prohibit gambling either, these floating casinos operated in a legal gray area.To reach them, guests would hop on a water taxi right here at the Santa Monica Pier, heading out to sea for a night of risk, escape, and maybe even a big win.
 During the Great Depression, this offered people a bit of fantasy and excitement—something thrilling during hard times.
 The floating casinos quickly became wildly popular.In 1938, a well-known gangster named Tony Cornero launched one of the most famous gambling ships of all: the S.S.
 Rex.
 His operation offered free food, transportation, and all the glamor and intrigue of high-stakes gambling on the high seas.Law enforcement made multiple attempts to shut down these offshore casinos, but most of those efforts were blocked in court.
 Eventually, though, the state won a decisive legal victory—and began seizing the gambling ships.
 All were taken—except the Rex.Tony wasn’t giving up so easily.
 He barricaded himself aboard the S.S.
 Rex, and when law enforcement approached, his crew blasted them with high-powered water cannons.
 For ten days, this standoff played out in full view of the public and the press.
 It became known as The Battle of Santa Monica Bay.
 No bullets were fired, but it was a battle of wills, and Tony eventually knew the end was near.In the end, Tony surrendered—not by waving a white flag, but by joking that he needed a haircut and was heading ashore to get one.

 Conclusion